eduMFA/eduMFA/doc/policies/authentication.rst

 type: string

-This is a white space separated list of domain names, that are trusted to also use a U2F device that was registered with privacyIDEA.
+This is a white space separated list of domain names, that are trusted to also use a U2F device that was registered with eduMFA.

 You need to specify a list of FQDNs without the https scheme like: